babloomarkose/PythonProject/README.md

 # PythonProject
-A Python Project on Machine Leaning
+A Python Project on Machine Learning